vsergeev/ssterm/README.md

 ## ABOUT ssterm

 ssterm is a simple console-based serial port terminal.
-It features painless serial port configuration, no dependencies outside of a standard Python 2 installation, a variety of useful input/output features:
+It features painless serial port configuration, no dependencies outside of a standard Python 2 installation, and a variety of useful input/output features:

   * plain ASCII representation
   * split hexadecimal/ASCII representation